Regularization of the Hill four-body problem with oblate bodies: Conclusions

 In this paper we provide an explicit McGehee coordinate transformation to regularize collision in the planar Hill four-body problem with oblate bodies.
 This transformation can be used to understand the behavior of collision and near-collision orbits.
 In particular, our formulas can be implemented in numerical integrators to compute orbits that pass close to an oblate Jupiter's trojan asteroid.

-We also describe the collision manifold and show that it undergoes a bifurcation as the oblateness coefficient of the asteroid passes through the zero value.
+We also describe the collision manifold and show that it undergoes a bifurcation as the oblateness coefficient of the asteroid passes through the zero value. {We note here that the bifurcation observed for this system is very different from the one described by} \cite{mcgehee1981double} {for the potential energy} $U({\bf x})=|{\bf x}|^{-\alpha}$ {in} \eqref{eqn:potential alpha}, {which undergoes a bifurcation when the parameter $\alpha$ passes through the critical value} $\alpha_{\textrm{cr}}=2$.

 It is interesting to note that when the oblateness approaches zero (and hence the gravitational potential becomes Newtonian), the limiting collision manifold that we obtain is not the same as the collision manifold obtained by applying the McGehee coordinate transformation to the Newtonian potential.
 It would be interesting to see if there is a McGehee-type coordinate transformation for which the limiting collision manifold is the same as in the Newtonian case.
 Another interesting problem would be to extend these results to the spatial Hill four-body problem with oblate bodies.